How to Care for Indoor Plants? A Beginner’s Guide!

 However, for many beginners, caring for indoor plants can be intimidating.
 What do they need?
 How much light should they receive?
 What if they start to wilt?
 This comprehensive guide is designed to demystify indoor plant care, providing practical tips and insights to ensure your plants thrive.

-1. Understanding Plant Needs
+1. Understanding Plant Needsunderstanding plant needs

 Light Requirements